Table of Contents_

 The page yield of a cartridge is based upon the ISO standard for measuring ink cartridge yields when it comes to printing out pages with the standard 5% page coverage until the cartridge runs empty.

 Impressive page yields are not one of the strong suits of inkjet printers.
 Generally speaking, ink cartridges can print around 220 pages before needing to be replaced.
 This will depend on its usage, obviously, as reproducing high-resolution color images will deplete the cartridges much faster.
-You can help ease the financial burden of consistent ink cartridge replacement by going with third-party or generic ink cartridges and by manually refilling the cartridges themselves.
+You can help ease the financial burden of consistent ink cartridge replacement by going with third-party or generic ink cartridges and manually refilling them themselves.
 Also, many big-box retail stores will refill ink cartridges at the store location.
 We advise calling ahead before bringing in some nearly depleted ink cartridges.
+Just make sure the ink cartridges are installed correctly before you get back to printing.

 Generally speaking, ink cartridges can print around 220 pages before needing to be replaced.

 Laser printers use toner cartridges, which are highly efficient when it comes to page yields.
 The average page yield of a laser printer is many times more than what is found with an inkjet printer, at around 2,500 to 4,000 pages per cartridge.
-It is for this reason that laser printers are the defacto standard in highly trafficked office environments.
+This is why laser printers are the de facto standard in highly trafficked office environments.
 The downside with laser printers is the initial buy-in cost, as the printers themselves tend to be much more expensive than inkjet printers.
+And if you are new to laser printers, you may have seen a message about a chip that you didn’t understand.
+Don’t worry, we have you covered with an article on what no chip means on toner cartridges.

 If you are really looking to maximize your page yield, you should consider high-yield cartridges.
 High-capacity cartridges are available for both inkjet printers and laser printers.
 When it comes to inkjet printers, choosing a high-yield cartridge can up the average yield to around 300 pages per cartridge.
-For laser printers, opting for a high-capacity cartridge can up the average yield to 8,000 or more pages.
-If you are experiencing issues when trying to connect your Mac with a wireless printer, this article will show you how to solve that.
+Opting for a high-capacity cartridge for laser printers can up the average yield to 8,000 or more pages.
+If you are experiencing issues when trying to connect your Mac to a wireless printer, this article will show you how to solve that.

 The downside with laser printers is the initial buy-in cost, as the printers themselves tend to be much more expensive than inkjet printers.